kuroitenshi9/GoogLeNet-/ReadMe.md

-# GoogLeNet for Placental Histopathology Image Classification
+# GoogLeNet for Placental Histopathology Image Classification Problem

 This project implements and evaluates a customized GoogLeNet architecture for multi class classification of tissue microscopy images.
 The workflow includes dataset preparation, preprocessing, transfer learning, grid search over hyperparameters, extended fine-tuning, class-weighted training, and comparison of model variants.